MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/production-control/default-reservation-principle.md

 1. Expand the **Inventory policies** FastTab.
 1. Select the **Override item production reservation** check box.
 1. From the **Reservation** drop-down list, select one of the following values to use as the reservation principle for items that belong to the selected model group (including items that are on a BOM or formula line):
-    - **Manual** - Items in this model group won't be physically reserved for production.
+    - **Manual** - Items in this model group won't be physically reserved for production automatically, but can still be reserved manually if needed.
-    - **Estimation** - Items in this model group will be physically reserved during the estimation phase of the production order.
+    - **Estimation** - Items in this model group will be physically reserved during estimation of the production order.
     - **Scheduling** - Items in this model group will be physically reserved during the scheduling of the production order.
     - **Release** - Items in this model group will be physically reserved when production order is released.
     - **Start** - Items in this model group will be physically reserved at the start of the production order.